ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 `npm run test-unit AccountFormTest.test.tsx`

-## 3. Build Docker Container
+## Stage 3: Build Docker Container

-Docker Container will be built with Production Environment variables
+Docker Container will be built with Production Environment variables.
+The `NEXT_PUBLIC_VERCEL_URL` differs depending on the Workflow if the Build is for test (Vercel) or Production (CloudRun).

-## 4. Check Web Vitals metrics
+## Stage 4: Check Web Vitals metrics

 To ensure our Web metrics are meeting some standards and will not been ruined by implementing some new features, we check for the following metrics and Web Vital scores: